Yanhua-Zhang/MultiTrans-extension/README.md

 ### 3. Environment

-We trained our model in two different environments:
+We have tried our model in two different environments:

 - one NVIDIA GeForce GTX 3090 (24GB) with CUDA 11.1, CUDNN 8.0, Python 3.8.13, and PyTorch 1.8.1.